survivalandflourishing/survivalandflourishing.github.io/index.md

-*SFF will soon be seeking applications from organizations for grants to be distributed between December 2019 and January 2020.*
+*SFF will soon be seeking applications from organizations for funds we hope to be distributed between December 2019 and January 2020.*

 {% comment %}
 <SFF org grant short-form application for 2019-Q4> (Due date: Oct 1, 2019)